-I am a first-year PhD-student in Romance Literatures at Freie Universität Berlin.
-My doctoral thesis explores new ways of systematizing the transgression of narrative boundaries (in Genette’s words: metalepsis) in recent narrative theory, and the philosophical implications of this phenomenon in novels by the Spanish author Miguel de Unamuno and the Swedish writer Eyvind Johnson.
+I am a first-year PhD student in Romance Literatures at Freie Universität Berlin.
+My doctoral thesis explores new ways of systematizing the transgression of narrative boundaries (in Genette’s words: metalepsis) in recent narrative theory, and the philosophical implications of this phenomenon in novels by the Spanish author, Miguel de Unamuno, and the Swedish writer, Eyvind Johnson.

 As regards Romance literature, my main interest is in Spanish and French modernism.
 I graduated with a BA in French and Spanish from Freie Universität in 2013.
 My final thesis looked at Lautréamont and the poetics of Surrealism.
 During my MA in Romance Literatures (2013–2015), I focussed on narrative theory and worked extensively on Free Indirect Discourse, completing an MA thesis examining its usage and function in the novels of Jean Echenoz and exploring their relationship to the Nouveau Roman.

 My undergraduate and postgraduate work in Germany and the UK was supported by a scholarship from the German National Academic Foundation.
-My MPhil degree in Cambridge was funded by the Arts and Humanities Research Council (AHRC) and the Cambridge Trust.
+My MPhil degree at Cambridge was funded by the Arts and Humanities Research Council (AHRC) and the Cambridge Trust.